Chris1221/pRs/README.md

 ## Quick Start

 `pRs` is currently under development and not indexed by CRAN.
 As such, you may install directly from Github.
-Keep in mind that there may be errors, though we would be please to help you use the software at any stage.
+Keep in mind that there may be errors, though we would be pleased to help you use the software at any stage.

 ```R
 devtools::install_github("Chris1221/pRs")